Brennall/HFH-SRD/Chapter05.md

 Sleeping creatures are helpless and can be killed in one round by unengaged opponents.
 Slapping or wounding awakens an affected creature, but normal noise does not.
 Sleep does not affect creatures that are already unconscious or undead, constructs, oozes, and other creatures that do not rest.

-### Smite Undead*	Range: 	240’ (touch)
+### Smite Undead*	Range: 	240' (touch)

 Divine 4	Duration:	special

-This spell instantly destroys a number of Hit Dice of undead equal to the caster’s level.
-All the undead must be within a 60’ diameter sphere.
+This spell instantly destroys a number of Hit Dice of undead equal to the caster's level.
+All the undead must be within a 60' diameter sphere.
 Any excess levels of effectiveness are lost.
 Skeletons and zombies receive no saving throw against this spell; all other undead are allowed a saving throw versus Death to avoid the effect.
 Undead with 8 or more Hit Dice or levels are immune to the spell.

 The reverse of this spell, animate dead, functions exactly like the 5th level arcane spell of the same name.

-### Snake Charm	Range:	60’
+### Snake Charm	Range:	60'

 Divine 2	Duration:	see below

 The divine spellcaster is able to affect the behavior of snakes, making them indifferent to the caster and others.
-A caster is able to affect snakes of a number of Hit Die equaling the caster’s level.
+A caster is able to affect snakes of a number of Hit Die equaling the caster's level.
 A 7th level caster can affect 7 Hit Dice of snakes, which can equal seven 1 HD snakes, or two 3 HD snakes and one 1 HD snake, or any other combination.
 A snake that is attacked will defend itself against its attacker, but will continue to remain indifferent to others.
 Attacking one charmed snake does not break the charm on the others.

 Hostile snakes are more difficult to charm, and if this spell is cast on snakes that are engaged in melee combat with the caster, the snakes will only be affected by the spell for 1d4+1 rounds.
 If the spell is cast on snakes that are not hostile at the moment, the spell will last 1d4+1 turns.